 Docents from the Alliance for Watershed Education

 WINDOWS ON THE WATERSHED

-Windows on the Watershed tells a story of interconnection, creating an immersive experience that involves and implicates us in a complex natural web of local ecosystems that all rely on rain replenishing our freshwater system over and over again.
-With Inventory: Rain & the River, a site-specific sculptural installation by Stacy Levy, visitors will be submerged in a watery world.
-By meandering underneath the abstracted stream, we join in the cacophony of life (from microorganisms to megafauna) swimming in its flow.
+Windows on the Watershed tells a story of interconnection, creating an immersive experience that involves and implicates us in a complex natural web of local ecosystems, all reliant on rain replenishing our freshwater system over and over again.
+Iconic imagery (14’x6’) capturing a day in the life of the Delaware from sunrise in the mountains to sunset along the coastal plains, transported visitors out into the watershed.
+These extraordinary images served as literal and figurative windows within the exhibition.
+Above the walking path, a site-specific sculptural installation by Stacy Levy submerged visitors in a watery world.
+By meandering underneath the abstracted stream of Inventory: The Rain and the River, we joined in the cacophony of life (from microorganisms to megafauna) swimming in its flow.